Young-ook/terraform-aws-eks/modules/container-insights/README.md

 ## Quickstart
 ### Setup
-This is a Helm chart for Container Insights agents.
+This is a terraform module to deploy Helm chart for Container Insights agents.
 ```hcl
 module "eks" {
   source                     = "Young-ook/eks/aws"